pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # Scholarly Commoning

- A commons is an active, living process---a dynamic, evolving social activity, more deliberately known as <dfn id="def:commoning">commoning</dfn>.

-Bollier says that a commons consists not just of a resource, but of a _community_ that manages a _resource_ by devising its own _rules, traditions, and values_.[^Bollier-community]

 If we go back far enough, say three or four hundred years ago, scholarly communication didn't happen in the sort of static, dissemination-oriented way that it does now.
 People wrote letters to each other, sharing their progress in